openvinotoolkit/model_server/docs/performance_tuning.md

 It is possible to enforce a specific runtime precision by using a plugin config parameter `INFERENCE_PRECISION_HINT`.
 For example:
  `--plugin_config '{"INFERENCE_PRECISION_HINT": "f32"}'`.

+## Text generation using LLM calculator with continuous batching

+There are a few special consideration for tuning the serving of LLM models via OpenAI API endpoint.
+ - choose the correct cache size to match the used model and expected level of concurrency.
+The recommendation is to start from a value like 10GB and observe the consumption in the server logs during normal load.
+ - Text generation is done in a scope of a single NUMA node on the multi socket servers.
+To get the best performance it is recommended to turn off virtual NUMA nodes.
+In results there will be a single NUMA node per CPU socket and the text generation will consume all cores form one CPU socket.